The Best Barefoot Hiking Boots & Shoes for Outdoorsy Folks

 Merrell Vapor Trail Glove

-Lugs | Waterproof Options | Recycled Mesh | Sizes US Women’s 5-11 & Men’s 7-15
+Waterproof Option | Recycled Mesh & Leather Options | Sizes US Women’s 5-11 & Men’s 7-15

 If you live outside the US click the flag at the top right corner for different regions!

-Merrell is a US brand that primarily sells non-barefoot shoes, but also have a few really good wide toe box barefoot models.
-The best known, and the one I use, is the Trail Glove.
+Merrell is a US brand that primarily sells non-barefoot shoes, but also has a few good wide toe box barefoot models.
+The best known, and the one that my son backpacked Yosemite in, is the Trail Glove.
 It has a quality outsole with toe protection, a bit of water resistance for shallow puddles, and a breathable mesh upper.
-The tongue is also gussetted to keep out debris (something you typically only find on taller boots).

 A top down view of a pair of feet standing on grass.
 One foot is bare and the other is wearing a Merrell Vapor Trail Glove barefoot hiking shoe